-Think of your sales process as the standardized and repeatable blueprint that your entire sales team can follow to transform a lead into an actual customer.
-Different companies have their own sales processes tailored to their industries and their company’s strengths.
-Still, it’s safe to generalize that most all sales processes are geared around a few basic steps, including generating and qualifying leads, highlighting a prospect’s business needs, defining how your company is uniquely able to meet those needs, and then ultimately actually delivering on your promises.
+Think of your sales process as the standardized and repeatable blueprint.
+Your entire sales team can follow the blueprint to transform a lead into an actual customer.
+Companies have their own sales processes tailored to their industries and their company’s strengths.
+Still, it’s safe to generalize that most sales processes are geared around a few basic steps.
+This includes generating and qualifying leads, highlighting a prospect’s business needs, defining how your company is uniquely able to meet those needs, and then actually delivering on your promises..

-Obviously, there is a lot of possible activity in each of those steps, and it’s the aim of a good sales process to ensure that the time and resources invested by a sales team translates into actual results.
-While a sales process is absolutely critical, tapping the power of a CRM can magnify its effectiveness.
-It’s true that a CRM can provide assistance at each step along the sales process, but here are three places where it can be especially beneficial:
+Obviously, there is a lot of possible activity in each of those steps.
+The goal of a good sales process is to ensure time and resources invested by a sales team translates into actual results.
+While a sales process is critical, tapping the power of a CRM solution can magnify its effectiveness.
+CRM can provide help at each step along the process.
+But there are three main areas to apply your processes in your CRM application.

 What is Drip Marketing?
 The world wasn’t created in a day…it took a succession of events to occur to ensure its proper completion.
 In the world of marketing, conveying your message to others in a succession of events is very effective as well.
 When farmers cultivate...